sukwony/android-vuex-pattern/README.md

 # android-vuex-pattern
-Pattern inspired from Vuex (from Vue.js) for Android
+Pattern inspired by Vuex from Vue.js (similar to Flux, Redux or Elm) for Android